savonet/book/workflow.md

   silence/background noise,
 - `dtx`: when set to `true` further reduce the bitrate during silence.

-#### Ogg/flac
+#### Ogg/FLAC

-The last audio codec supported in the ogg container is flac.
+The last audio codec supported in the Ogg container is FLAC.
 Contrary to other codecs, it is a _lossless_ one, which means that after decoding you get the exact same signal you encoded, but the signal still takes less space than raw data, as found for instance in the wav format.
 By opposition, most other codecs